 Are you considering making your next career move?
 What hinders you from starting your search?
-Maybe it’s not the great timing for you or you are still not sure yet?
-Any reason it might be, there are things you can do before you dive into the real hunt.
-Starting your job search after you hand in your resignation would be a bit too late.
-Instead, it should be well underway and you should have a solid plan.
+Maybe it’s not the best timing for you or maybe you are unsure.
+Whatever the reason may be, there are things you can do before you dive into your job hunt.
+Don’t wait to start your job search after you’ve already handed in your resignation letter.
+Make sure you have a solid plan that will benefit you in the end.

 So, here are a few things you can do to facilitate your job search for the future: